-Enlisted Spouses Club Scholarship - For more information contact the Enlisted Spouses Club on your military institution.
+Enlisted Spouses Club Scholarship - For more information contact the Enlisted Spouses Club at your military installation.
 (MIL)

 Additional scholarships are available that are not listed here.
 Students must complete a Park University Scholarship Application to be considered for these awards.
-Since some scholarships require students to demonstrate financial need, it is recommended that students complete the Free Application for Federal Student Aid.
+Since some scholarships require students to demonstrate financial need, it is recommended that students complete the FAFSA.
 Scholarship search links can be accessed through the Park University web site www.park.edu.